Skip to content

 Western sky

-stars visible in the western sky tonight in the southern hemisphere
+Stars visible in the western sky tonight in the southern hemisphere

 Stars in the western sky tonight in the southern hemisphere, image: Stellarium